bramburger/fcscat/README.md

 ### Catenating files belonging to the same sample for a single sample

-If the folder contains files belonging to only a single sample, or you want to combine just the files belonging to one sample, this can be done with the function `combine.set <- function (filenames, basename)`.
+If the folder contains files belonging to only a single sample, or you want to combine just the files belonging to one sample, this can be done with the function `combine.set(filenames, basename)`.
 Here `filenames` is a vector of strings containing all the filenames for the files that need to be combined into one (similar to the *column* `filename` in the output of `get.filenames()`), and `basename` is the filename for the output file *without* the trailing ".fcs" (`basename = "combined"` would produce the file `combined.fcs`).

 Again, all files are assumed to be in (and written to) the working directory, to specify where the input files are, use the `inpath` parameter, and to specify where the output files are, use the `outpath` parameter.

+Thus, with the example above, `combine.set(c("Blood 1_0-1 1_C04.fcs", "Blood 1_0-1 2_C05.fcs", "Blood 1_0-1 3_C06.fcs"), "Blood 1_0-1")` would combine those three files into the one file `Blood 1_0-1.fcs`.
+This version also returns a `flowFrame` with the combined data.

 **Please beware, if the output file already exists it is overwritten without warning.**